sylaspg/grasp-continuum/README.md

 If calculated wave function is to be coupled with the other function (e.g. the bound state), it should be normalized.
-For calculations of phases shifts and scattering lengths, normalization is not required.
 _Per energy_ continuum wave function normalization is described in [2].

+> **Please note:** For calculations of phases shifts and scattering lengths,
+> normalization is not required.

 #### Polarization potential